jurentie/old_portfolio/_posts/2018-10-05-git-workflow.markdown

 This post is on the topic of various git workflows.

-At work I have been tasked with learning the various git workflows a developer may have when contributing to code.
+At work I have been tasked with learning the various git workflows a developer may use when contributing to a project.
 Whether this be a single developer on a project, a team of developers collaborating on a large project, or a single user who is part of the open source community and would like to help contribute to someone else's project.

-I have been all over the internet learning as much as I can about the technicalities involved in different approaches in a git contributors workflow.
+I have been all over the internet learning as much as I can about the technicalities involved in different approaches when contributing to a project hosted on GitHub.
+(I am sure that most of this information pertains to other version control platforms such as bitbucket.)
 Along the way I have been documenting many of the things I have learned both for work and to publish on my site as future reference for myself, and to help others that might take an interest in learning more about git.

 Below you will find information and examples on the details of different approaches to git.

+You can find the repository where all of the examples originate [here](https://github.com/jurentie/feature_branch_workflow).
+Feel free to fork this repo and make changes to practice, that is after you learn about forking below.

 * [Feature Branch Workflow](#feature-branch---single-developer)
 * [Pull Requests](#pull-requests---multiple-developers)